Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | API Ecosystem | DeepSeek API, partners | Native API, DeepInfra, OpenRouter, NVIDIA NIM | Kimi more platform-integrated |

-DeepSeek V4 optimizes for pure reasoning efficiency and cost minimization.
-It achieves impressive benchmark results at lower inference cost, with a 1M token context window that exceeds Kimi K2's 256K.
-But its tool use capabilities and sustained agentic execution are secondary concerns—improving in recent releases but not architecturally central.
+DeepSeek V3 optimizes for pure reasoning efficiency and cost minimization.
+It achieves impressive benchmark results at lower inference cost.
+But its tool use capabilities and sustained agentic execution are secondary concerns—improving in recent releases but not architecturally central to the long-horizon workflows I build.

-Kimi K2 inverts these priorities.
+Kimi K2 inverts these priorities for my use cases.
 The 4,000+ tool call endurance, 300 sub-agent support, and UI-to-code generation are not incremental features—they're foundational to the architecture.
-Moonshot AI accepted tradeoffs in pure reasoning benchmarks (trailing Claude Opus on MATH) to win on agentic endurance and multimodal integration.
+Moonshot AI accepted tradeoffs in pure reasoning benchmarks (trailing Claude 3.5 Opus on MATH) to win on agentic endurance and multimodal integration that matters for my document processing workflows.

 DeepSeek: Founded by High-Flyer Quant hedge fund with roots in quantitative trading infrastructure.
 The focus on efficiency, cost optimization, and pure performance metrics reflects trading floor DNA—extract maximum capability per FLOP.